On-campus M.Sc. Program FAQs

 - Students are required to take all three of AMATH 567 (Applied Analysis), AMATH 568 (Ordinary Differential Equations) and AMATH 569 (Partial Differential Equations).
 Substitution of any of these courses with AMATH 501, AMATH 502 and AMATH 503, respectively, is permitted.
 Either AMATH 581 (Scientific Computation) or AMATH 584

 (Numerical Analysis 1) is also required.
 Students need to take a total of 24 credits in AMATH courses.
+Further degree requirements are found on the MS program page.

 - Do students take courses in other fields?
 What fields do they take courses in?